Eiara/terraform_lambda_zip/README.md

 - `path`: The path to the final zip.
 This will be in the form of `${var.name}_payload.zip`, to allow for multiple uses of this module in a project
 - `sha256`: a `base64sha256()`-compatible sha256 representing the archive, for use in [source_code_hash](https://www.terraform.io/docs/providers/aws/r/lambda_function.html#source_code_hash).
+- `md5`: Suitable for using in the S3 bucket object etag.

 ## License